smaboshe/smaboshe/README.md

 The technology ecosystem in Zambia has been a focus of mine since 2009.
 I'm looking to work with anyone who can help raise the quality and quantity of Zambian software and Zambian software developers.

 To date:
+- I am a Developer at [thoughtbot](https://thoughtbot.com/)
+- I am a student at [Rhema Zambia](https://rhemazambia.org/)
 - I am a Cofounder of [BongoHive](http://bongohive.co.zm) and [BongoHive Consult](http://bongohive.co.zm/consult)
-- I lead a group of 12 software developers
 - I have been a VC4A Startup Mentor and featured on [Mentorwise](https://vc4a.com/blog/channels/mentorwise/), the VC4A Podcast
-- I am a founding member of the [Lusaka WordPress Meetup](https://wplusaka.wordpress.com)
-- I was part of the [Exchange with Google Developers](https://events.withgoogle.com/exchange-with-google-developers/) pilot that aims to match mentors and mentees working with Google technology

-I work with WordPress, Trellis, Bedrock and Sage, Ruby on Rails, Ubuntu Linux, macOS, AWS, GCP and DigitalOcean.
+I work with WordPress, Trellis, Bedrock and Sage, Ruby on Rails, React Native, TypeScript, Ubuntu Linux, macOS, AWS, GCP and DigitalOcean.

-You can find me on [LinkedIn](https://www.linkedin.com/in/silumesii/) and [Twitter](https://twitter.com/silumesii) as well.
+You can find me on [LinkedIn](https://www.linkedin.com/in/silumesii/) and [X](https://x.com/silumesii) as well.

 <!--
 **smaboshe/smaboshe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.